rhgrant10/acopy/docs/usage.rst

 Usage
 =====

-To use ACO-Pants in a project:
+To use ACOpy in a project:

 .. code-block:: python

-    >>> import pants
+    >>> import acopy

-Pants works with any networkx graph.
+acopy works with any networkx graph.
 Let's use tsplib95 to create one from a TSPLIB file:

 .. code-block:: python